Nature Conservation in the Dutch Caribbean

 Overall awareness is created through neighborhood campaigns, seminars, and stakeholder sessions.
 All activities aim to raise awareness and at the same time create an action perspective for our local target audience.
 After all, awareness is great, but motivating people to make (small) changes in their behavior is even better!

 We work with local partners of the BES Islands and have close ties with other parties in Aruba, Curaçao and St. Maarten to share knowledge and work on conservation measures that are beneficial for this region.
 Through the Sea Turtle Conservation Bonaire, we’re protecting the nesting beaches of sea turtles, conducting research, and developing educational projects with local youth.
 We also work together with the cooperative PISKABON in Bonaire to help local fishers to fish more sustainably.
-WWF-NL has been supporting several projects of St. Eustatius National Parks Foundation and Saba Conservation Foundation to maintain or restore the balance between humans and nature in St. Eustatius and Saba.
+WWF-NL has been supporting several projects of St. Eustatius National Parks Foundation, Saba Conservation Foundation and STINAPA to maintain or restore the balance between humans and nature in St. Eustatius, Saba and Bonaire.
 On the European side of the ocean, the World Wide Fund for Nature – the Netherlands is putting the Caribbean region on the political agenda.

 Our Completed Projects